flutter/flutter-github-scripts.dart/README.md

 When passed --closed and two dates in ISO 8601 format, shows the range of PRs closed between those two dates inclusive.

+## bin/issues.dart
+Usage: `pub run bin/issues.dart`

+By default, returns a summary of the open issues in Markdown format.
+When passed --closed and two dates in ISO 8601 format, shows the range of issues closed between those two dates inclusive.

 ## bin/clusters.dart
 Usage: `pub run bin/clusters.dart arguments`